rishabhjaishwal/Billing-Software-in-JAVA-with-Print-API/README.md

 # Billing-Software-in-JAVA-with-Print-API
-GST Based Billing Software working prototype in Java and we can also manage our customer detail in database <br>
+GST Based Billing Software working prototype in Java and by using this software we can also manage our customer detail in database <br>
-Through this software we are able to generate Invoice in pdf format
+Through this software we are able to generate Invoice in pdf format.

 # Developer:Rishabh Jaishwal